ChrisKronbergADVR/AndoverAutomation/README.md

 # AndoverAutomation
 Python Automation with GUI for Andover Local and QA Environments

-If you already have python installed, you can skip step 1
+### If you already have python installed, you can skiop the python install
 ---

 ## 1. Intstalling Python